Brecon Beacons National Park

-It is approximately 2 miles (3 km) from this turn off to the Nant Cwm Llwch car park.
-This Pen y Fan car park is situated in a field alongside the idyllic Nant Cwm Llwch river which is flanked by trees.
+It is approximately 2 miles (3 km) from this turn-off to the Nant Cwm Llwch car park.
+This Pen y Fan car park is situated in a field alongside the idyllic Nant Cwm Llwch river flanked by trees.
 What a location to start any hike!

 Cwm Llwch Horseshoe Walk

-Although similar to the published Cwm Llwch Horseshoe Walk on the National Trust website, our version of this Pen y Fan horseshoe walk is an abbreviated one.
+Although similar to the published Cwm Llwch Horseshoe Walk on the National Trust website, our version of this Pen y Fan horseshoe walk is abbreviated.
 This is because we did not find the need to include road walking as part of our route, especially when we are out in some of the best natural settings that Wales has to offer.

 Pen y Fan Walk Map – Our Route

-If you choose the lake option, there is a separate track that links directly with the main circular route, so there is no need to back track.
+If you choose the lake option, a separate track links directly with the main circular route, so there is no need to backtrack.

 You will now catch sight of Llyn Cwm Llwch for the first time as you progress up the steep path.
-The views of the lake improve greatly as you reach the ridge and the trail swings to the left around the head of the valley.
+The views of the lake improve significantly as you reach the ridge, and the trail swings to the left around the head of the valley.

 A little further up the trail, just off to your right, you will see the Tommy Jones memorial.
-Shortly after this, your trail will be intercepted from the right by the route up from the Storey Arms Outdoor Education Centre on the A470.
+Shortly after, your trail will be intercepted from the right by the route up from the Storey Arms Outdoor Education Centre on the A470.

 Did you know?
-The Tommy Jones memorial was erected in remembrance of 5 year old Tommy who tragically lost his life in 1900 having become lost on the Brecon Beacons.
-Both locals and soldiers spent 29 days searching for the little boy before eventually discovering his body near to where the obelisk stands today.
+The Tommy Jones memorial was erected to remember 5-year-old Tommy, who tragically lost his life in 1900, having become lost on the Brecon Beacons.
+Both locals and soldiers spent 29 days searching for the little boy before eventually discovering his body near where the obelisk stands today.
 The young boy had been staying with his grandparents at the time of his death.
 He died from exhaustion and hypothermia or exposure.